-The Third Party Inspection for power cable article provides a sample procedure/instruction about the power cable testing and inspection in the manufacturing shop.
+Third Party Inspection for power cable is a sample procedure for power cable testing and power cable inspection in the manufacturing shop.
 You might want to review this article with power cable inspection and test plan.

 This content guides you through all the necessary stages in the production of the power cables, including the raw material, final inspection, preservation and packing, and dispatch to site.

 You need to take this point into account: this article is written for a typical power cable and might not be detailed for special cases.

 All power cable inspection and testing is done against the approved drawings, purchase order specifications, purchasers or company standards, and within the practices and rules of the country, state or province and any government decrees, laws, ordinance or regulation as may apply.

 The applicable codes and specifications for a power cable that is under the construction process is:

 the applicable codes and standards may be based on any international standards.
 This content is general and can be useful for all recognized standards.

 The list of documents normally is agreed upon in the Pre-Inspection meeting, which is held several weeks before the actual commencement of the inspection work.
 The parties that participate in this meeting are the manufacturer, purchaser and third party inspection agency representatives.